Great Zimbabwe: Construction and growth

 Traditional estimates are that Great Zimbabwe had as many as 18,000 inhabitants at its peak.
 However, a more recent survey concluded that the population likely never exceeded 10,000.
 The ruins that survive are built entirely of stone; they span 1800 acre.
 Great Zimbabwe covered a similar area to medieval London; while the density of buildings within the stone enclosures was high, in areas outside them it was much lower.
-The institutionalisation of Great Zimbabwe's politico-religious ideology served to legitimise the position of the king (mambo), with a link between leaders, their ancestors, and God.
-Ken Mufuka writes that the shrine in the Hill Complex was the home of spirit mediums (svikiro) who were tasked with acting as the conscience of the state, and preserving the traditions of the founders, reported to be Chigwagu Rusvingo (the first mambo), Chaminuka, Chimurenga, Tovera, and Soro-rezhou among others.

-The majority of the population lived in houses made out of mud on wooden frame structures, however the number of these can only be estimated.
+The majority of the population lived in houses made of mud on wooden frame structures; however, the number of these can only be estimated.
 It is equally assumed that the stone structures were royal or official buildings, and elite dwellings.
 No burials have been found at the site to give another basis for estimating population.

 Features of the ruins

 In 1531, Vicente Pegado, Captain of the Portuguese Garrison of Sofala, described Zimbabwe thus:

 Among the gold mines of the inland plains between the Limpopo and Zambezi rivers there is a fortress built of stones of marvelous size, and there appears to be no mortar joining them ...
 This edifice is almost surrounded by hills, upon which are others resembling it in the fashioning of stone and the absence of mortar, and one of them is a tower more than 12 fathoms [22 m] high.
 The natives of the country call these edifices Symbaoe, which according to their language signifies court.